Was the name Jehovah originally used in the New Testament?

 3. “Should the Name Jehovah Appear in the New Testament?”
 Watchtower, Aug.
 1, 2008, 22.

-16. The number is well over 5,800 and continues to climb as scholars find additional manuscripts.
-I will be summarizing a lot of information on the New Testament manuscripts here.
-Some standard academic introductions to the subject include the following: Philip Wesley Comfort, Encountering the Manuscripts: An Introduction to New Testament Paleography and Textual Criticism (Nashville: B&H, 2005); Bruce M. Metzger and Bart D. Ehrman, The Text of the New Testament: Its Transmission, Corruption, and Restoration, 4th ed.
-(New York: Oxford University Press, 2005); and The Early Text of the New Testament, edited by Charles E. Hill and Michael J. Kruger (Oxford: Oxford University Press, 2012).
-The list could of course be extended.
+9. The number is well over 5,800 and continues to climb as scholars find additional manuscripts.
+Standard academic introductions to the subject include Philip Wesley Comfort, Encountering the Manuscripts: An Introduction to New Testament Paleography and Textual Criticism (Nashville: B&H, 2005); and The Early Text of the New Testament, ed.
+Charles E. Hill and Michael J. Kruger (Oxford: Oxford University Press, 2012).

-17. Jason BeDuhn, who generally defends the NWT as a superior English version, lauds it for using Jehovah in the Old Testament but criticizes it for using the name in the New Testament.
-See Jason David BeDuhn, “Appendix: The Use of ‘Jehovah’ in the NW,” in Truth in Translation: Accuracy and Bias in English Translations of the New Testament (Lanham, MD: University Press of America, 2003), 169-81.
-The same position is taken (in a very different manner) in Lynn Lundquist, The Tetragrammaton in the Christian Greek Scriptures, 3rd ed.
+10. This position is taken in Lynn Lundquist, The Tetragrammaton in the Christian Greek Scriptures, 3rd ed.
 (Cedar Springs, MI: Institute for Religious Research, 2011).
 IRR maintains Lundquist’s website, http://www.tetragrammaton.org/, due to the generally excellent and detailed information provided there in his free books and articles.
 However, we do not endorse his view that translations of the Old Testament necessarily should use a form of the divine name (Yahweh or Jehovah).